robertorosero/pyhtonmig/Doc/tutorial/stdlib.rst

 The :mod:`getopt` module processes *sys.argv* using the conventions of the Unix :func:`getopt` function.
-More powerful and flexible command line processing is provided by the :mod:`optparse` module.
+More powerful and flexible command line processing is provided by the :mod:`argparse` module.

 .. _tut-stderr: